How To Get There

 Facilities

-Dining: The Kitchen is equipped with refrigerator, cooking hobs, kettle, frying pan, dishes, glasses and cutlery in order to prepare your own meals
+- Dining: The Kitchen is equipped with a refrigerator, cooking hobs, kettle, frying pan, dishes, glasses, and cutlery in order to prepare your own meals